Begunaah

 Begunaah is a 1991 Indian Hindi-language crime drama film, produced and directed by Anil Suri under the A.R.
 Productions banner.
 It starred Rajesh Khanna, Farah in pivotal roles and music composed by Rajesh Roshan.

-The film is a remake of 1977 Pakistani movie Salaakhein starring Mohammad Ali Babra Shariff.
+The film is a remake of 1977 Pakistani movie Salaakhein starring Mohammad Ali and Babra Sharif.

 It was the 14th highest-grossing film of the year 1991.

 Plot

 Widower Jeevanlal lives with his 5-year-old daughter in a small house.
 One day he meets with an accident and is unable to return home as he is admitted to the hospital.
 Meanwhile, due to heavy rains, an ill Guddu starts searching for her dad at night, gets giddy due to hunger and falls on the road.
 Jeevanlal returns home and sees she has the fever.
 Then Jeevanlal gets arrested for assaulting a Pharmacist as he is unable to afford medicines suggested by the doctor to treat his ill daughter, Guddu.
 Subsequently, Jeevanlal gets jailed, his repeated and vain attempts to escape from prison to meet his daughter only end up increasing his sentence, leaving Guddu to fend on her own.
 8 years pass by.
 Guddu went to a school as while she was searching for her dad, a Marathi woman saw her and started to allow Guddu grow up in her house.

 Meanwhile, during transfer from one jail to another, some prisoners died due to an accident, where Qaidi No. 8, Jeevanlal is presumed to be dead.
 Meanwhile, Jeevanlal manages to escape successfully from that accident, but due to his hunger for food he goes into a bungalow and when he is about to take food, the owner of the bungalow comes to the room, but Jeevanlal shows a knife at him, but the owner of the bungalow, just by glancing at Jeevanlal, says this man is not a thief for sure and introduces himself as Judge Dindayal.
 Jeevalal says do not send me back to prison as I have escaped only to meet my daughter and says he will kill Dindayal if he raises an alarm.